browserengineering/book/book/accessibility.md

             node.is_focused = True
 ```

-which by the way should also be used from `click`:
+Just like activation, this also be used from `click`:

 ``` {.python}
     def click(self, x, y):
         self.render()
         self.apply_focus(None)
 ```

 And `focus_addressbar` is like this: